vectordotdev/vector/docs/specs/component.md

   - MUST emit *after* processing of the bytes (encryption, compression, filtering, etc.)
 - Properties
-  - `byte_size` - REQUIRED, number of raw network bytes sent after processing.
+  - `byte_size` - The number of raw network bytes sent after processing.
     - SHOULD be the closest representation possible of raw network bytes based on the sink's capabilities.
 For example, if the sink uses a HTTP client that does not provide access to the total request byte size, then